chaudhuree/tailwind-full/font and sizing/README.md

     @tailwind components;
     @tailwind utilities;
 5. In your tailwind.configjs file replace content: [ ], with content: ["*"],
-6. Add "start": vite" to your scripts in package.json
+6. Add "start": "vite" to your scripts in package.json
 7. Run npm run start command to start a dev server